NathanThus/Minor-Embedded-Systems/README.md

 **Certificates** Any certificates obtained go [here.](Certificates/)

 **Tools** any tools I attempt to build during the course of the semester, which I believe might aid me go [here.](Tools/)

+## Personal Project

+[Personal Plan](/Personal%20Plan.md) - The personal project plan for this semester.
+[The Making Of A Controller](./The%20Making%20Of%20A%20Controller.md) - The overall document regarding the development of my own controller.